awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-troubleshooting.md

 **Cause**: This message doesn't indicate an error\.
 Instead, it's a warning that the older version of Python distributed with the operating system doesn't support TLS Server Name Indication\.
 The Systems Manager patch payload script issues this warning when connecting to AWS APIs that support SNI\.

 **Solution**: To troubleshoot any patching failures when this message is reported, review the contents of the `stdout` and `stderr` files\.
-If you haven't configured the patch baseline to store these files in an Amazon S3 bucket or in Amazon CloudWatch Logs, you can locate the files in the following location on your Linux managed node\.
+If you haven't configured the patch baseline to store these files in an S3 bucket or in Amazon CloudWatch Logs, you can locate the files in the following location on your Linux managed node\.

 `/var/lib/amazon/ssm/instance-id/document/orchestration/Run-Command-execution-id/awsrunShellScript/PatchLinux`